 Owners of the MacBook Pro with Touch Bar will find Touch Bar support a welcome addition, bringing the ability to control various aspects of editing as well as using it to play certain virtual instruments.

-Logic is one of the friendliest powerhouses around, and you can also use an iPad as an additional control surface.
-Plus Apple offers the option for iPad and iPhone users to upload Logic files to iCloud and then add to them when they're out and about via the iOS version of GarageBand.
+Logic is one of the friendliest powerhouses around, and you can also use an iPad as an additional control surface via the Logic Remote app.
+Plus, Apple offers the option for iPad and iPhone users to upload Logic files to iCloud and then add to them when they're out and about via the iOS version of GarageBand.

 Supported formats: AAF, OMF, Open TL, and XML (Final Cut Pro) projects.
-Plus AIFF, WAV, CAF, SDII, MP3, MP4 and MIDI output options.
+Plus AIFF, WAV (BMF), CAF, SDII, ReWire, MP3, MP4 and MIDI output options.

 Supported third-party plugins: Yes, although they need to be 64-bit.

-Supported third-party hardware: Core-Audio device are compatible, as are MIDI controllers and various control surfaces.
+Supported third-party hardware: Core-Audio devices are compatible, as are MIDI controllers and various control surfaces.

 Notation feature: Yes.

-Read next: Logic Pro X vs GarageBand for Mac
+Read more: Logic Pro X vs GarageBand for Mac

 Features: The Studio One range has built an impressive reputation as a solid, capable, and well thought out DAW.
-Now in its fourth major iteration Studio One is available in three tiers.
-Well, at least it will be soon, as the company has yet to release the free Prime edition for Studio One 4 as we go to press.
+Now in its fourth major iteration Studio One is available in three tiers: Prime, Artist, and Professional.

-When it does arrive Prime is promised to be a fully functional package that offers unlimited audio tracks, MIDI tracks, buses, and FX channels.
-These will be aided by a plethora of effects, loops and samples, alongside the new Instrument and Drum editor.
+Prime is free, and while it doesn't have the full toolset of its more powerful stablemates, it remains a fully functional package that offers unlimited audio tracks, MIDI tracks and FX channels.
+These are aided by a plethora of effects, loops and samples, alongside the Instrument and Drum editor, plus the recently overhauled Ampire selection of guitar amps, cabs and effects.

-The paid versions add a raft of more advanced options and content, including the recently added Chord detector, and the powerful Sample One XT sampler.
-But as an alternative to the free GarageBand, Studio One Prime will no doubt be a great starting point, especially if the previous versions are anything to go by.
+The paid versions add a raft of more advanced options and content, including the Chord detector, and the powerful Sample One XT sampler.
+But as an alternative to the free GarageBand, Studio One Prime is a great starting point in the PreSonus world.

 One drawback of the free version is that is doesn't support third-party plugins such as AU, VST2, VST3 and Rewire, which does limit your options somewhat.